purpleposeidon/1/README.md

 ## The semantic web is BS
 Data is useless if something doesn't use it.
 Some possible failures:
-1. Every consumer has its own markup; there are 30 different ways to specify a time.
+1. Every consumer has its own markup; there are 30 different ways to specify a timestamp.
 2. Producers and consumers are all in tiny cliques
 3. A bunch of annotating happens, but nothing uses it
 4. A bunch of consumers happen, but they're actually worthless, ... so nobody wastes effort making producers